Skip to Main Content

 Reference Collection

-To help address the research needs of the ODU community, the library strives to maintain an up-to-date, relevant, and accessible collection of reference materials, including print and electronic resources.
+To address the research needs of the ODU community, the library strives to maintain an up-to-date, relevant, and accessible collection of reference materials, including print and electronic resources.

 Reference Collection Development

-Accessibility of Reference Collection
+Accessibility of the Print Reference Collection

 Reference materials are generally non-circulating, with the exception of items that have yellow label protectors indicating a seven-day loan for ODU faculty, staff, and students, with no renewal (refer to the Library Borrowing Policies).
 Additional exceptions may be made for faculty and teaching staff, depending on the nature of the materials, the projected need, and the prospective period of circulation.